Updated: Oct. 25th

 – Stringent Gear Disinfection based on CDC guidelines: 1/3 cup of bleach (5 tablespoons) per 1-gallon water with minimum contact of 10 minutes, mechanical force including toothbrush for tight spaces.

 – The process of disinfection is done exclusively in containers for this sole purpose.

-> – BCDs and Regs are disinfected with same chlorine bleach preparation
+– Regulators are disinfected with a chlorine bleach preparation

-> – Neoprene wetsuits, tanks, belts are washed with bio soap and abundant water.
+– Neoprene wetsuits, tanks, belts are washed with bio soap and abundant water.